rune/rune/README.md

 # Rune Games SDK

 SDK for building multiplayer HTML5 games that run inside Rune on [Android](https://play.google.com/store/apps/details?id=ai.rune.tincan) and [iOS](https://apps.apple.com/app/rune-games-and-voice-chat/id1450358364).
-Don't worry about hosting servers and make a multiplayer game that gets into the hands of the huge Rune community!
+Make a multiplayer game that gets into the hands of the huge Rune community!
+Rune takes cares of all the networking, servers, and social features that a multiplayer game needs.

 ## Features